Disappearance of Susan Powell: Developments in 2010–2012

-In late September 2011, Joshua's sister Jennifer stated that she believed Joshua was "responsible for his wife Susan Powell's disappearance".
-His other sister Alina had also been suspicious of him as well; however, she later withdrew her suspicions and felt that Joshua had been unduly harassed by the investigation.
+In late September 2011, Jennifer Graves stated her belief that her brother Joshua was "responsible for his wife Susan Powell's disappearance."
+His other sister, Alina, had been suspicious of him as well; however, she later withdrew her suspicions and felt that Joshua had been unduly harassed by investigators.
 By this time, West Valley City had spent more than half a million dollars on the case.
-On September 28, Mayor Mike Winder indicated that he felt that the case was worth the expense, stating, "We feel that we are getting to that tipping point where we have more hot evidence than we have had in the past two years", and that the case was moving forward.
+On September 28, Mayor Mike Winder indicated that he felt that the case was worth the expense, stating, "We feel that we are getting to that tipping point where we have more hot evidence than we have had in the past two years," and that the case was moving forward.

 In late 2011, Joshua underwent a series of court-ordered evaluations in Washington.
-The evaluations by James Manley determined that Joshua had adequate parenting skills, a steady employment history and no criminal record or history of domestic violence.
-However, Manley also raised issues concerning the ongoing criminal investigations, Joshua's failure to admit normal personal shortcomings, his overbearing behavior with his sons, and his persistent defensiveness and paranoia (attributed to the police and media attention in conjunction with underlying narcissistic traits).
-The initial recommendation was for Joshua to have visitation with his sons several times a week, supervised by a social worker.
+The evaluations, conducted by James Manley, determined that he had adequate parenting skills, a steady employment history, and no criminal record or history of domestic violence.
+However, Manley also raised issues concerning the ongoing criminal investigations, Joshua's failure to admit to normal personal shortcomings, his overbearing behavior with his sons, and his persistent defensiveness and paranoia (attributed to the police and media attention in conjunction with underlying narcissistic traits).
+His initial recommendation was for Joshua to have visitation with his sons several times a week, supervised by a social worker.

-In the last week of January 2012, Utah police discovered about 400 images of simulated child pornography, bestiality and incest on a computer seized from the Powell family home.
-The pornography had been cached when viewed by the previous owner of the computer, which had been purchased by Susan secondhand.
-However, Utah authorities misled the court and accused Joshua of having viewed the images.
-The images, while not illegal due to them being in a hand-drawn or cartoonish 3-D format, were cause for "great concern" to Manley, particularly given Joshua's earlier denial of possessing any such material.
-Joshua was recommended to receive a more thorough psychosexual evaluation and polygraph test, but Manley suggested no change in the visitation schedule with the Powell boys.
+West Valley City police discovered about 400 images of simulated child pornography, bestiality, and incest on a computer seized from the Powell residence.
+In January 2012, police received permission from a Utah judge to share this evidence with the Washington Attorney General’s Office, the Pierce County Sheriff’s Office, and the Washington state court overseeing the child welfare case.
+At the time, West Valley police told Washington authorities that the images were from Josh Powell’s computer.
+The pornography had been cached when viewed by the previous owner of the computer, which had been purchased by Susan secondhand, but police did not know this at the time.
+Utah authorities accused Joshua of having viewed the images.
+The images, while not illegal due to them being in a hand-drawn or cartoonish 3-D format, were cause for "great concern" to Manley, particularly given his earlier denial of possessing any such material.
+Joshua was recommended to receive a more thorough psychosexual evaluation and polygraph test, but Manley suggested no change in the visitation schedule with the Powell children.

-Meanwhile, Michael established a Google Sites page which claimed that Susan's parents were abusing and neglecting the boys in collusion with child welfare authorities, and that West Valley City police had both mishandled the investigation into Susan's disappearance and were harassing Joshua.
-Lawyers for the Cox family disputed the allegations and Google removed the site after a few days due to terms of use violations.
+Meanwhile, Joshua’s brother Michael established a Google Sites page that claimed Susan's parents were abusing and neglecting the children in collusion with child welfare authorities.
+He also alleged that West Valley City police had both mishandled the investigation into Susan's disappearance and were harassing Joshua.
+Lawyers for the Cox family disputed the allegations and Google removed the site after a few days due to violations of its terms of use.